viniciuswohnrath/viniciuswohnrath.github.io/_pages/research.md

 classes: wide
 ---

-My research is situated at the intersection of historical sociology, sociology of education, political sociology, and Latin American studies.
+My research examines the intersections between sociology of education, historical sociology, political sociology, and Latin American studies.

-Broadly, I investigate how intellectual, educational, legal, and religious institutions participate in the production of political authority, legitimacy, and social hierarchies in Latin America.
-Across different empirical settings, my work examines the formation of elites, the circulation of pedagogical and juridical ideas, the role of religious actors in democratic processes, and the institutionalization of expertise.
+I investigate how educational, legal, intellectual, and religious institutions produce political authority, legitimacy, and social hierarchies in Latin America.
+Across different empirical settings, my work examines elite formation, the circulation of pedagogical and juridical ideas, the political role of religious actors, and the institutionalization of expertise.

-Methodologically, I combine socio-historical analysis, ethnography, prosopography, sociology of intellectual fields, and qualitative approaches to political and educational institutions.
+Methodologically, I combine socio-historical analysis, ethnography, prosopography, sociology of intellectual fields, and comparative-historical approaches.

 ---

 ## Current Research Agenda

-My current research agenda is organized around four interconnected areas:

-### Sociology of Education and Intellectual Formation
+### Indigenous Education and Political Formation

-Research on educational institutions, doctoral training, pedagogical circulation, and the social formation of intellectual and professional elites in Latin America.

-### Historical Sociology of State Formation

-Comparative socio-historical analysis of legal, religious, and educational actors involved in democratic transitions, constitutional disputes, and the production of institutional legitimacy.
+Research on indigenous teacher formation, Freirean pedagogy, political socialization, and educational autonomy in rural and indigenous communities in Mexico.

 ### Religion, Politics, and Public Space

-Research on Christianity, secularism, visual culture, and the political role of religious institutions in contemporary Latin America.
+Research on secularism, symbolic disputes, and the sociopolitical configuration of public space in contemporary Latin America, with emphasis on the public role of religious institutions and processes of moral and political legitimization.

-### Indigenous Education and Critical Pedagogy

-Ethnographic and historical research on indigenous teacher formation, Paulo Freire’s pedagogical thought, and political mobilization in rural and indigenous communities in Mexico.

 ---

-## Current Projects
+## Previous Research Projects

-### Indigenous Education and Freirean Pedagogy in Michoacán, Mexico (2025–Present)

-Postdoctoral research at the Universidad Nacional Autónoma de México (UNAM) examining the appropriation of Paulo Freire’s pedagogical thought among indigenous teachers in Cherán K'eri, Michoacán.
-The project investigates political formation, educational practices, indigenous autonomy, and rural schooling in contexts of social inequality and violence.

-**Funding:** Secretaría de Ciencia, Humanidades, Tecnología e Innovación (SECIHTI, Mexico). :contentReference[oaicite:2]{index=2}

----

-### Religion, Education, and Public Space in Latin America (2024–Present)

-Research project on Christianity, visual culture, public symbolism, and disputes over secularism in educational and urban spaces in contemporary Latin America.

-Supported by research collaboration networks in Brazil and Mexico. :contentReference[oaicite:3]{index=3}

----

 ### Sociology of Legal Elites and Doctoral Education in Brazil (2017–2022)

 Research on juridical expertise, doctoral education, and elite formation in Brazilian law schools during the democratic period.
-The project analyzed the institutional expansion of doctoral programs in law and their role in the production of legal authority and constitutional interpretation.
+The project examined the institutional expansion of doctoral programs in law and their role in the production of legal authority and constitutional interpretation.

+**Funding**
-**Funding:** Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP).
+- Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP)

-Research conducted at:
+**Institutional Affiliations**
 - Universidade Estadual de Campinas (UNICAMP)
 - École Normale Supérieure Paris-Saclay (ENS Paris-Saclay)
 - École des Hautes Études en Sciences Sociales (EHESS)

-:contentReference[oaicite:4]{index=4}

 ---